falsandtru/clientchannel/README.md

 ### Persist data

-A schema is defined by properties of objects made by the registered factory function.
+A schema is defined by properties of objects made by the given factory function.
-Property names having underscore(`_`) or dollar(`$`) prefix or postfix will be excluded from schema.
+Property names having the underscore(`_`) or dollar(`$`) prefix or postfix will be excluded from schema.
-Property values of linked objects will be stored by updates.
+Property values of linked objects will be stored when updating.
 Linked objects will be updated automatically when a linked object is updated on another thread(tab).

 ```ts